timburr1/timburr1.github.io/_posts/2020-01-10-panam-notes.md

 ---
 layout: post
-title: La Aventura de Aerolínea PanAmerica
+title: La Aventura de Aerolínea PanAmérica
 excerpt: I recently finished a fake travel web site for Spanish students.
 You can see it, or the GitHub repo.
 author: Tim
 tags: school, tech